kubernetes-sigs/node-feature-discovery/docs/reference/master-configuration-reference.md

 labels based on their name.
 Each label must match against the given reqular expression in order to be published.

-Note: The regular expression is only matches against the "basename" part of the label, i.e. to the part of the name after '/'.
-The label namespace is omitted.
+> ** NOTE:** The regular expression is only matches against the "basename" part
+> of the label, i.e. to the part of the name after '/'.
+The label namespace is
+> omitted.

 Default: *empty*